takasoft/takasoft.github.io/_posts/2025-02-06-why-union-find-is-such-a-cool-algorithm.md

 Is it possible to make it more efficient?
 It turns out there's an algorithm to handle this graph update in nearly constant time, more specifically, in `O(α(n))` time complexity, where `α(n)` is the inverse Ackermann function, which for most of the use cases, we can consider as constant.
 So effectively, we can solve the problem nearly in `O(k)` time complexity.

+Union Find is also useful when we are only given a list of edges in the problem.
+To run DFS or BFS, you first need to construct an adjacency list or adjacency matrix.
+There's no need for that if you use union find directly because the union function takes an edge as an argument.

 Below is the complete code for the union find algorithm.

 ```python3